 The question then is why these four categories of players are involved in financing, and whether they should be.
 For individuals, the most evident reason for participating in financing is the 'who benefits, pays' principle.
 By definition, individuals engage in CVET for their own professional development and career advancement, so the gain expected justifies bearing part of the investment cost.
 The same principle holds for employers.
 Employers finance and should finance CVET insofar as it is an investment from which they expect returns in terms of increased productivity, innovation, competitiveness and growth.
 The question however is whether employers' participation in funding CVET is a matter of free choice and should be left voluntary, or instead should be compulsory (and then regulated along lines set by public authorities and/or social dialogue).
-As noted by the European Commission's thematic working group mentioned above on financing adult learning, which undermines other employers' willingness to provide training, and finally generates risks of skills shortages.
+As noted by the European Commission's thematic working group mentioned above on financing adult learning, the problem with the voluntary approach is that it allows firms to poach trained staff without providing training, which undermines other employers' willingness to provide training, and finally generates risks of skills shortages.
 This can be avoided when employers' contributions (to sectoral or intersectoral training funds) are compulsory (EUROPEAN COMMISSION - thematic working group on financing adult learning, 2013, p.
 35).